mhweiner/kizu/README.md

 - Minimal dependencies.

 **😀 Easy to Use**
-- Very simple [assertion API](docs/api.md).
-No need to learn a new language/DSL or framework.
+- Very simple functional [assertion API](docs/api.md).
+No need to learn a DSL or framework.
 - Built-in [powerful diff visualization tool](#visual-diff-tool) and clean, organized output.
 - Failed tests are easy to find, grouped at the end of the output.
 - Errors or unhandled promise rejections are buffered and grouped under the test file in the output.
 This helps you know where they came from.
 - Clean stack traces with no extra noise.

+**🛡 Defensive**
+- Uncaught errors and unhandled promise rejections will cause the test to fail.
+- Any spec files without tests, or tests without assertions, result in a failed test.
+- Strict and deep equality comparison by default.

+**🔒 Out-of-the-box Typescript support**
+- No special configuration needed, and no plugins to install.
+- Works great with [c8](https://github.com/bcoe/c8) for code coverage.
+- Handles compilation errors gracefully.

 # Quick Examples